mirumee/ariadne/docs/resolvers.rst

 Resolver maps
 -------------

-Resolver function needs to be bound to valid type's field in the schema in order to be used during the query execution.
-Schema object that has resolvers bound to its fields is called *executable schema*.
+Resolver needs to be bound to valid type's field in the schema in order to be used during the query execution.

 To bind resolvers to schema Ariadne uses special ``ResolverMap`` object that is initialized with single argument - name of the type::